metanull-operator/eth2-ubuntu/prysm-medalla.md

-# Setup an Eth2 Mainnet Validator System on Ubuntu
+# Setup an Eth2 Validator System on Ubuntu

-This document contains instructions for setting up an Eth2 mainnet staking system.
-Medalla testnet instructions are available [here](prysm-medalla.md).

-These instructions have been developed to configure an Eth2 mainnet staking system using Ubuntu 20.04 LTS on an Intel NUC 10i5FNK with 2TB SSD and 32GB RAM.
+These instructions represent my current process for setting up an Eth2 staking system on Ubuntu 20.04 LTS on an Intel NUC 10i5FNK with 512GB SSD and 16GB RAM.
 These instructions are primarily for my own purposes, so that I can recreate my environment if I need to.
 They are not intended to represent best practices and may not be applicable to your hardware, software, or network configuration.
 There are many other good sources for instructions on setting up these services, and those may be more generally written and applicable.

 Setup includes installation and configuration of the following services, including setting up systemd to automatically run services, where applicable: